chuchuroth/ROS_basics_in_5_days/catkin_ws/vs_code_chat_his_2.md

-chuchuroth: I'm sorry there is error in my logic, i've updated my logic as follows, can you rewrite the code snipt "Apply simplified control logic" :       if distance to wall is less than 0.2m and wall is out of "Attention Zone", stop and rotate counterclockwise till wall is inside "Attention Zone" .
+# frage I'm sorry there is error in my logic, i've updated my logic as follows, can you rewrite the code snipt "Apply simplified control logic" :       if distance to wall is less than 0.2m and wall is out of "Attention Zone", stop and rotate counterclockwise till wall is inside "Attention Zone" .

 if distance to wall is less than 0.2m and wall is in "Attention Zone", slowly rotate counterclockwise meanwhile move slowly forward , until distance to wall is bigger than 0.2m.